forkaduck/duckydd/README.md

-__Note:__ The standard config the daemon is shipped with, should protect against any injector which serves a virtual com port over the same usb port which is used by the attack itself.
+__Note:__ The standard config the daemon is shipped with, should protect against any injector which serves a virtual com port over the same USB port which is used by the attack itself.
 However if the device does __not__ serve a virtual com port then the daemon will simply __ignore__ it.

+You can change this behavior with the `maxscore` option.

 The config file format is pretty simple.